Saint-Antonin-Noble-Val (Tarn-et-Garonne)

 It is perhaps the finest of all female exhibitionist carvings.

-Stated on a tourist-map of the town to be a depiction of the Martyrdom
+Stated on a tourist-map of the town to be a depiction of the fourth century

 this obvious corbel is also described as part of a fountain from the long-destroyed